legenduzair/epic-expeditions/README.md

 ## Testing

 ## Technologies Used

+### Languages & Frameworks

-The follow programming technologies were used in the development of this project:
+The follow programming languages & frameworks were used in the development of this project:

  - Python
    - The following python packages were installed and used for this project: